VATSALVARSHNEY108/B.O.I.-MARK-2/docs/WAKE_WORD_FEATURE.md

 **Continuous Listening with Wake Words:**
 ```
-You: "Kai, what time is it?"
+You: "Vatsal, what time is it?"
-Kai: "Good afternoon, Sir.
+Vatsal: "Good afternoon, Sir.
 It's 2:30 PM."

-You: "Hey Kai, take a screenshot"
+You: "Hey Vatsal, take a screenshot"
-Kai: "Screenshot captured successfully, Sir."
+Vatsal: "Screenshot captured successfully, Sir."

-You: "OK Kai, check system information"
+You: "OK Vatsal, check system information"
-Kai: "Your system is running optimally..."
+Vatsal: "Your system is running optimally..."

 You: "Computer, open downloads folder"
-Kai: "Opening downloads folder, Sir."
+Vatsal: "Opening downloads folder, Sir."

 You: "Hey VATSAL, show me the weather"
-Kai: "Certainly, Sir.
+Vatsal: "Certainly, Sir.
 Currently 72°F and sunny..."
 ```

 **Privacy Focused:**